FreeAndFair/ColoradoRLA/server/README-ECLIPSE.md

   "ColoradoRLA" project appear.
 Then, click "Finish".
 If you have not yet cloned the repository, you can either do so first, or import "Projects from Git" instead and let Eclipse clone it for you.
 Note that the Eclipse project will be linked, rather than copied, into your workspace.
   11. You are now ready to work.
-You can optionally open the AutoGrader view (by selecting it from the set presented by "Window -> Show View -> Other..." or searching Eclipse for "AutoGrader") to get continuous feedback on the project's code quality.
+You can explore the project via "`Window` -> `Show View` -> `Project Explorer`", and optionally open the AutoGrader view (by selecting it from the set presented by "Window -> Show View -> Other..." or searching Eclipse for "AutoGrader") to get continuous feedback on the project's code quality.